TeAho-logo

 For over 20 years, we’ve walked alongside individuals, whānau, communities, and systems navigating the impacts of suicide.

 We were known as Clinical Advisory Services Aotearoa (CASA).
-Today, we are Te Aho — the weave that connects people and knowledge, grounded in whakapapa and guided by purpose.
+Today, we are Te Aho, the thread that connects people and knowledge, grounded in whakapapa and guided by purpose.

 We bring together the strength of: